 - Coinsurance in Part D means that you pay a percentage of the drug’s cost (for example, 25 percent).

-- Catastrophic coverage in Part D for 2020 is $6,350.
-Once you pay this amount out of pocket, you will pay the copay on your prescription drugs, or 5 percent coinsurance, whichever is greater.
+- Catastrophic coverage in Part D for 2022 is $7,050.
+Once you pay this amount out of pocket, you will pay only the copay on your prescription drugs, or 5 percent coinsurance, whichever is greater.